Chdata/LC-Antiphobia/Thunderstore/README.md

 # Known Bugs:
 - I removed the Bunker Spider's fangs outside of Arachnophobia Mode too.
+- The Basscannon's particles don't always match up with the Turret's bullets (which are just invisible)

 # Credits
 Thanks to the Lethal Company Modding Discord for teaching me the ropes!